maximecb/minibot-iface/README.md

 pip3 install --trusted-host pypi.python.org --user -e .
 ```

+To enable I2C ports, you should uncomment the necessary line in `/boot/config.txt`, and add a line with `i2c-dev` to `/etc/modules`.

 # Troubleshooting

 Note that some Python packages can take forever to build and install with pip.
 It's worth consulting the list of available precompiled wheels on [piwheels](https://www.piwheels.hostedpi.com/packages.html), and specifying to install a package version that you know has a precompiled wheel.